Rhinoplasty Surgery or Nose Job

 Know more about our Asian Rhinoplasty procedure here.

-Patients with a crooked nose or deviated septum apart from the obvious aesthetic deformity have part of the nasal passage blocked.
+Patients with a deviated septum apart from the obvious line have part of the nasal passage blocked.
 By removing some of the septum.
 The septum is then able to be manipulated and straightened .
-The cartilage removed from the septum is then used for spreading grafts to aid breathing and of course to re-shape the nose at the tip.Â
+The cartilage removed from the septum is then used for spreading grafts to aid breathing and adjust the tip.

 The turbinates are a pair of bone lined by mucosa that form the lateral boundary of the internal nasal passages.
 In some patients the turbinates are enlarged and reduction in the size of the turbinates will open the lateral nasal passage to increase the nasal airflow by minimising the obstruction.
 Functionally the turbinates are present to humidify air.